 Allowing oneself to relax and refresh is crucial when you are working toward your goals.
 Ensuring that you schedule time will improve your focus and productivity.
 Setting aside even 10 minutes a day for yourself will make a big difference.
 Free time is also proven to boost creativity and optimize your performance.
 Making time for loved ones helps you stay engaged and present despite all the other obligations that demand your attention.
 The important thing is that you make time for yourself and the people that you love and care about.

-It’s important that you treat yourself after a month of hard work.
-Having things to look forward to will increase levels of motivation and drives you further.
+You must treat yourself after a month of hard work.
+Having things to look forward to will increase levels of motivation and drive you further.
 Rewarding yourself helps you to feel a sense of accomplishment and optimize your efficiency as you work toward other tasks.
 Rewards also help you to build better and more positive habits as you work towards your goals.